NERC-CEH/digital-objects-ontology/CEH-DCAT-AP/CEH-DCAT-AP.md

 ## Introduction

 The EIDC holds records for datasets.
 Each record can be accessed in multiple formats including Turtle, which is used to express RDF data.
 The aim of this application profile is to provide a model that can be used to describe all resources at CEH, so as to standardise them across the organisation and align them with community best practices.
-The model is an application profile of the DCAT 3 vocabulary.
-It overlaps a lot with DCAT-AP 3.0, but we can not use that as it is specific to data portals in the EU so is too restrictive in parts.
+It is an application profile of the [DCAT 3 vocabulary](https://www.w3.org/TR/vocab-dcat-3/).
+It overlaps a lot with [DCAT-AP 3.0](https://semiceu.github.io/DCAT-AP/releases/3.0.0/), but we can not use that as it is specific to data portals in the EU so is too restrictive in parts.

 ## Overview

-The section Main Classes is dedicated to the seven main classes upon which the DCAT vocabulary is based.
-Each class has its own section, which details the way it is to be used in this application profile.
-The section Secondary Classes contains details of other classes that are part of this application profile but that are not part of the DCAT vocabulary.
+The section [Main Classes](#main-classes) is dedicated to the seven main classes upon which the DCAT vocabulary is based.
+Each class has its own section, which details all the relevant predicates associated with it and the way they are to be used in this application profile.
+The section [Secondary Classes](#secondary-classes) contains details of other classes that are part of this application profile but that are not part of the DCAT vocabulary.

 ![Overview diagram of the main classes in the CEH DCAT Application Profile](/CEH-DCAT-AP/diagrams/dcat.svg)

-Sometimes we recommend using a [blankNodePropertyList](https://www.w3.org/TR/rdf12-turtle/#unlabeled-bnodes) as the object of a triple instead of explicitly instantiating the class defined as the range of a predicate.
-This is to avoid the unnecessary creation of new URIs.
-But only when it doesn't seem useful to create an URI, cos dcat recommends avoiding blank nodes.
+Sometimes we recommend using a [blankNodePropertyList](https://www.w3.org/TR/rdf12-turtle/#unlabeled-bnodes) as the object of a triple instead of explicitly instantiating the class defined as the range of a predicate, despite DCAT 3 recommending avoiding blank nodes.
+We do this is to avoid the unnecessary creation of new URIs when it doesn't seem useful to create an URI.

 ### Diagrams